kh0p/asura/README.md

 from AUI script for network setup and also bootloader installation with configuration.

+#### Status
+Asura dynamic install script is in testing stage.
+It don't have any structure but that issue will be fixed later - for now - making it work have highest priority.

 ### License
 Copyright (C) 2013 Kamil Żak (defm03/qualia) <defm03@outlook.jp>